 Congratulations on reaching your goal to earn a master’s degree in engineering from Johns Hopkins University.
-The online, part-time master’s degree through the Engineering for Professionals program offers the same level of excellence and reputation as the traditional on-campus master’s degree.
-As a working professional, we understand the additional sacrifices you’ve made to achieve this goal, and we applaud you for the time and effort you committed to complete the rigorous program.
+We understand the sacrifices you’ve made to achieve this goal, and we applaud you for the time and effort you committed to complete the rigorous program.

 How to Submit a Graduation Application

 - Graduation applications are submitted online through SIS.
 Once you have logged into SIS, mouse over the registration column and click on Program of Study.
 Then click on Apply to Graduate.

 - Pay the graduation fee of $100 upon receipt of an e-bill notification from the Student Accounts Office.

 - Note that only graduates who complete degree requirements prior to the ceremony date will be allowed to participate in Commencement activities.